-Action regulation adjusts the thousands of moving action parts within your piano, which compensates for normal use, wear, fluctuating humidity levels, and aging, resulting in several benefits.
+Action regulation adjusts and aligns the thousands of moving action parts within your piano, which compensates for normal use, wear, rising and falling humidity levels, and aging, and results in several benefits.

 Piano action regulation (1) eliminates “lost motion” when a key is pressed, as felt,

 leather, and cloth become compressed and worn down with

 use, and over time.
 Regulating a piano (2) evens out the responsiveness and "touch" of every

 key across the keyboard, adjusting the speed of repetition (3) and maximizes the power and control of each note in its dynamic expression.
 (4) The keyboard's height

 and (5) the level of depth each key is depressed, is adjusted.